boovius/todos/README.md

 Updates and Nice to Haves
 =========================

- - set WEB_URL env variable when doing j_start_e2e to http://www
+ - set WEB_URL env variable by default when doing j_start_e2e to http://www

 Q/A